 On February 2, 2021, in consideration for the payment of certain of the Company's offering costs, the Company applied \$25,000 of outstanding advances from the Sponsor towards the issuance of 7,187,000 shares of the Company's Class B ordinary shares.
 On August 20, 2021 and September 9, 2021, the Sponsor effected a surrender of 1,287,000 Class B ordinary shares and 150,000 Class B ordinary shares, respectively, to the Company for no consideration, resulting in a decrease in the total number of Class B ordinary shares outstanding from 7,187,000 to 5,750,000.
 All shares and associated amounts have been retroactively restated to reflect the share surrender.
-Prior to the IPO, the Sponsor transferred 30,000 of the Company's Class B ordinary shares to each of Messrs.
-Relan and Stern and Drs.
-Levy and Tewary at the same price originally paid by the Sponsor for such shares.
+The initial shareholders agreed to forfeit up to 750,000 Founder Shares to the extent the over-allotment was not exercised in full by the underwriter.
+In May 2021, our sponsor transferred 30,000 founder shares to each of our independent directors at the same price originally paid for such shares.
+On October 13, 2021, the underwriter exercised the full over-allotment option.

-The sponsor has agreed not to transfer, assign or sell any of its Founder Shares until the earlier to occur of: (A) one year after the completion of a Business Combination or (B) the date on which the Company completes a liquidation, merger, capital stock exchange or similar transaction that results in the Company's shareholders having the right to exchange their ordinary shares for cash, securities or other property.
+The sponsor has agreed not to transfer, assign or sell any of its Founder Shares until the earlier to occur of: (A)one year after the completion of a Business Combination or (B) the date on which the Company completes a liquidation, merger, capital stock exchange or similar transaction that results in the Company's shareholders having the right to exchange their ordinary shares for cash, securities or other property.
 Notwithstanding the foregoing, if the last sale price of the Company's Class A ordinary shares equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after the Business Combination, the Founder Shares will be released from the lock-up.